Homepage of the site 'What to do with your life?'

 •

-It is in direct contact with what establishes the social harmony of a group, namely the capacity of its members to constructively resolve problems (of which the decision-making process is at the heart).
+It is directly linked to what underpins the harmony of a group, namely the ability of its members to constructively solve problems (of which the decision-making process is the core).

 •